FGasper/p5-Sys-Binmode/README.md

 # TODO

+- Teach this module to play nicely with other things that overwrite op handlers.
+(See ["LIMITATIONS"](#limitations) above.)
 - `dbmopen` and the System V IPC functions aren’t covered here.
 If you’d like them, ask.
 - There’s room for optimization, if that’s gainful.